 The stick figure in the 3D Perspective view should resemble a skeleton of the subject type defined in the .vst file.

-To find the next unlabeled marker in the clip, you can also use the Find Next Unlabeled Trajectory button.
+To find the next unlabeled marker, you can also use the Find Next Unlabeled Trajectory button.
 Nexus searches from the current frame forward until it finds an unlabeled marker.
 When found, the marker is selected and centered in the view pane.

 - To save the labeling information with the trial, on the Nexus toolbar, click the Save button.